jsay/geoInd/ReproPaper.md

     2: In polr(factor(AOCc) ~ 0 + LIBCOM + EXPO + poly(DEM, 2) + poly(SLOPE,  :
       le plan ne semble pas de rang plein, des coefs seront ignorés

-Why warning message can be omitted.
+The warning messages are due to the lack of intercept that we force to compute the ordinal superiority measures for each *communes* below.
+This has no impact on the quality of the ML estimators.

-<a id="orgec5319a"></a>
+<a id="org30b2a23"></a>

 ## Ordered generalized additive

-The loop that allow to create the gamod object, the results of the models.
-I advice to not run the loop but to pick some value for the maximum degree of freedom and run the models individually.
+The following code presents 2 loops that allow to estimate the OGAM models of GIs designations.
+Models (I) to ( V ) reported in Table XX are only a subset of all models estimated here.
+The `gamod` object contents the full models, the `gammod` object contents the auxiliary regression to test the omitted *terroir* effects.
+Because of the complexity of the models, each loop needs about 2 days to run (Dell Precision 7520, 64Go of RAM).
+I advice the reader to not run the loop entirely but pick some value of `listk` for the maximum degree of freedom and run the models individually.
+The objects `gamod.Rda` and `gammod.Rda` are available from the git repo mentioned in the first page.

 ```R
 library(mgcv)